 14. What other scholarships are available?

 In addition to academic scholarships, Baylor offers some scholarships for students who demonstrate financial need.
-Be sure to complete your FAFSA to see if you qualify for need-based scholarships.
+Be sure to complete your FAFSA and CSS Profile to see if you qualify for institutional or federal need-based scholarships.
 Departmental scholarships are also available, and are generally awarded to juniors and seniors who have proven their commitment to their major by performing well academically.
 Outside scholarships can also be found online, and we encourage you to apply for those.

 15. How do I begin applying for outside scholarships?

 The internet offers a variety of free scholarship search sites.
 There are just a few of the sites you should check out.

 16. What is it like to be a student at Baylor if I don't practice Christianity?

 Baylor is a welcoming place and is home to students from many different faith traditions from all over the world.
 This diversity enriches our culture.
 With more than 330 student organizations on campus, there are opportunities for everyone to get immersed in the Baylor culture, regardless of your background.
 You can even start a new organization if you're passionate about something that's not already represented.
 If you're interested in a religious organization that is not Christian, there are local places of worship that often meet students' needs.
 There are also vast opportunities for student employment on campus.
 Some paid student leadership positions have a Christian requirement, but the majority of student positions are open to all religions.